IÉ 201 Class: Model

 In the late 1990s, Model Irish Railways produced a resin bodyshell kit with nameplates, numbering, brass grills and the standard yellow / black livery line transfers.
 Marks Models also released a resin kit for these locomotives in 00 gauge in c.2000.

 In 2001, Murphy Models commissioned LIMA to produce an '00' gauge 201 model loco.
 They were produced in IÉ orange (201, 216, 217, 219, 230) and Enterprise (206, 207, 208, 209) liveries, in batches of 300 (except 500 of #207).

+Numbers 208 and 209 were also released in Northern Ireland Railways Blue Livery.

 In 2011 Murphy Models launched a completely new version of the 201, with all wheel drive, centre can motor and preinstalled speaker.
 This was released in IÉ orange (original and revised), Green Intercity and NIR blue as well as NIR Enterprise original and revised.

 Railtec Transfers and Studio Scale Models make transfers for the full range of 201 liveries, No's 201–234, original and updated Orange, original and updated Enterprise and Green Intercity.

 The 201 Class has also been released in virtual form as a player driveable locomotive in the Microsoft Train Simulator add-on, "Irish Enterprise North", by Making Tracks, and for OpenBVE by Celtic Trainsim.